Neonatal Jaundice: AAP Guidelines, Phototherapy Thresholds, and Bilirubin Nomograms

 • Direct/conjugated hyperbilirubinemia

-Causes of pathologic jaundice include hemolytic disease (ABO/Rh incompatibility, G6PD deficiency), sepsis, cephalohematoma or significant bruising, cholestasis, and metabolic disorders.
+Causes include hemolytic disease (ABO/Rh incompatibility, G6PD deficiency), sepsis, cephalohematoma or significant bruising, cholestasis, and metabolic disorders [2,4].

 Neurotoxicity Risk Factors

-The 2022 AAP guidelines explicitly define hyperbilirubinemia neurotoxicity risk factors that lower treatment thresholds:
+The 2022 AAP guideline defines neurotoxicity risk factors that lower treatment thresholds [3,4]:

 • Gestational age <38 weeks (risk increases with each additional week <40 weeks)